Sammy Knight

-Sammy D. Knight, Jr. (born September 10, 1975) is a former American football safety.
-He played college football at USC and was signed by the New Orleans Saints as an undrafted free agent in 1997.
-Knight was also a member of the Miami Dolphins, Kansas City Chiefs, Jacksonville Jaguars and New York Giants.
-He was also an assistant coach at USC.
+Sammy Dye Knight Jr. (born September 10, 1975) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the USC Trojans and was signed by the New Orleans Saints as an undrafted free agent in 1997.
+Knight was also a member of the Miami Dolphins, Kansas City Chiefs, Jacksonville Jaguars, and New York Giants.
+He was also an assistant coach for USC.

-Early years
+Early life

-Knight graduated from Rubidoux High School in Riverside, California before attending the University of Southern California.
-He has 3 brothers who also played college football: Ryan was a record-setting prep All-American running back (rushing for 501 yards in a game) who then lettered 4 years (1984–87) at tailback for USC and led the Trojans in rushing in 1985 and 1986 (he is 20th on USC's career rushing list with 1,875 yards), Greg played defensive line at Colorado (1986) and Darryl lettered 3 years (1998–2000) at linebacker at USC.
+Knight graduated from Rubidoux High School in Riverside, California, before attending the University of Southern California.
+He has three brothers who also played college football: Ryan was a record-setting prep All-American running back (rushing for 501 yards in a game) who then lettered four years (1984–87) at tailback at USC and led the Trojans in rushing in 1985 and 1986 (he is 20th on USC's career rushing list with 1,875 yards), Greg played defensive line at Colorado (1986) and Darryl lettered 3 years (1998–2000) at linebacker at USC.
 His father, Sam Sr., played on a California state championship basketball team at Riverside (Calif.)
 Community College in the early 1960s that was coached by Jerry Tarkanian.
 He is married to Freda Knight, a Hampton University Graduate.
 They have four daughters named Shianne, Samone, Savannah, and Sasha.
 Knight also has an older daughter named Aneka.